GSA/digitalgov.gov/content/news/2020/02/2020-02-26-call-for-government-ux-summit.md

 {{< note >}}
 **The March 9th deadline for submissions has passed.** Thank you&mdash;we have received a number of submissions on a wide variety of topics related to UX!

 A great committee of government employees is in the process of reviewing them to create the program.
-We expect to finalize the program in early April, and will then post it on the [Events](https://digital.gov/events/) page so you can register for the Summit in mid-May.
+We expect to finalize the program in early April, and will then post it on the [Events](https://digital.gov/events/) page so you can register for the Summit.

 **Save the date**<br/>
-**Government UX Summit 2020**<br/>
+Government UX Summit 2020<br/>
-May 12, 2020, 9:00 a.m - 4:00 p.m., ET<br/>
+May 12, 2020, 9:00 am - 4:00 pm, ET<br/>
 at the Library of Congress ([map](https://www.google.com/maps/place/Library+of+Congress/@38.888684,-77.0069077,17z/data=!3m2!4b1!5s0x89b7b82bf81714b1:0xb306acf1c3a0b282!4m5!3m4!1s0x390feef68ef83a4d:0x46cbb296f4de3eec!8m2!3d38.888684!4d-77.004719))<br/>
 {{< /note >}}